reidbaker/steal-the-t-from-tsquare/README.txt

+Easy way
+    use the installer as root
+    ./installer.sh
+Hard way

-First extract sslstrip and run the command below as root. python setup.py install
+First extract sslstrip and in the directory you extract to run the command below as root.

+python setup.py install

 Then run the commands below